-Prerequisites: Junior Major in Environmental Studies.
+Prerequisite: Junior Major in Environmental Studies.
 This course will require student to complete an internship that will demonstrate the skills and knowledge they have acquired through the Environmental Studies program.

-ES399 Special Topics in Environmental Studies Credit hours by arrangement (offered as needed)
+ES399 Special Topics in Environmental Studies

 Allows the department to design a course outside the normal offerings.
 In any given semester, the course content and format is developed for students with special interests and demonstrated abilities.
 Course may be repeated with a change of topic.